waynodiablo/Oystercard/code_of_conduct_guide.md

 Person A: "Explain it to me in a way that my mum would understand".
 Person B: "That's subtly sexist."
 Person A: "Sorry, I wasn't thinking."
 Person B: "That's OK."

-If the person doesn't understand why what they said transgresses the code of conduct, or they argue back, it's often best to end the discussion.
+If person A doesn't understand why what they said transgresses the code of conduct, or they argue back, it's often best to end the discussion.
 In this case, report incident to a member of staff.

 #### In private